GuideMay 12, 2026 · 5 min read readBy MyOBDCode Editorial

 How Emissions Tests Work — and How to Pass If Your Check Engine Light Is On

-1. 1.
-Are there any stored fault codes (DTCs)?
-Any active check engine light code = automatic failure.
+• Active fault codes: Any check engine light code = automatic failure

 The cleared-code trap